doylemc/getinspired365/content/articles/so-i-met-a-girl-on-instagram.md

 authors: ["Mike Doyle"]
 image: https://images.unsplash.com/photo-1490111718993-d98654ce6cf7?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=300&q=100"
 featured: 1
+summary: "This is the brilliant love story of a 22 year old missionary serving in the slums in Kenya who happened across a picture of a 20 year old youth pastor on Instagram."
 ---

-This is the brilliant love story of a 22 year old missionary serving in the slums in Kenya who happened across a picture of a 20 year old youth pastor on Instagram.
+{{< param summary >}}

 {{< figure src="https://images.unsplash.com/photo-1490111718993-d98654ce6cf7?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=750&q=80" attr="Unsplash | Joshua Ness" attrlink="https://unsplash.com/@theexplorerdad" >}}

 She was a 20 year old youth pastor and was really cute.
 I found her on a hashtag and followed her instantly.
 I then went through all of her pictures and liked them all!
 It was a bold strategy to get her attention and it worked